Daysend

-Daysend (pronounced days-end) are an Australian melodic death metal band, originally formed in Sydney, New South Wales in 2002 by Aaron Bilbija and Meredith Webster.
+Daysend (pronounced days-end) are an Australian metal band, formed in Sydney in 2002 by Aaron Bilbija and Meredith Webster.
 They were joined later that year by Wayne Morris on drums.
 From 2003 to 2006 their lead vocalist was Simon Calabrese, who was replaced by Mark McKernan.
-The group released three thousand albums, Severance (November 2003), The Warning (May 2007) and Within the Eye of Chaos (February 2010), before disbanding in May 2011.
-The group reunited in February 2025 with a lineup of previous members and new drummer Mathew Piccolotto.
+The group released three albums, Severance (2003), The Warning (2007) and Within the Eye of Chaos (2010), before disbanding in May 2011.
+They reunited in February 2025 with a lineup of previous members and new drummer Mathew Piccolotto.

 History

 Formation (2002–2003)

-Daysend were formed in mid-2002 by Aaron Bilbija on guitars, Matt Lamb on drums and Meredith Webster on bass guitar.
+Daysend were formed in mid-2002 by Aaron Bilbija on guitars, Matt Lamb on drums and Meredith Webster on bass.
 All three had been members of a thrash metal band, Psi.Kore, which were founded by Lamb's brother Chuck, guitarist Adam Boyle and bassist Lex Dourian in 1996; Lamb had joined in 1997 and Webster took Dourian's place in late 1998.
 The band recorded an EP with Chatterbox Records in 2000 and toured Australia widely before Bilbija was recruited in early 2002.
 Relations within the group pushed Chuck Lamb out and the remaining members decided to continue in a slightly different musical direction.
 In 1995, Bilbija had formed a death metal band called Deadspawn and with the eventual line-up of himself plus Dave Micallef (vocals, guitar), Bob Latsombath (bass) and Wayne Morris (drums), that group had released an album on Warhead Records in 1999 before eventually splitting up when Micallef left in mid-2001.
 Bilbija now recruited Micallef into his latest band, and Daysend was formed with guitarist Michael Kordek (from a death metal act called Automation and then, briefly, Infernal Method with Bilbija) also coming into the group.
 The line-up was only together briefly before Matt Lamb left, his place taken by Morris.
 Lamb has since played in a variety of Sydney rock and metal bands.

 A debut live show with Melbourne death metal band Earth was booked but Micallef quit Daysend before the show; the band played regardless as an instrumental act.
 Inheriting Psi.Kore's manager, Chatterbox owner Nik Tropiano, who had helped push that group to the verge of major success, Daysend was listed on the bill for the 2002 Metal for the Brain festival and slated to open for Austrian death metal band Pungent Stench shortly afterward, both without so much as having either a recording or a vocalist.
 However, Metal for the Brain was cancelled due to an insurance cost blow-out and Daysend had still not found a singer in time for the Pungent Stench tour.
 In January 2003, Simon Calabrese was recruited as lead vocalist.
 Calabrese had previously been with a nu metal act called Redsands that had recorded an EP before disbanding.